awanczowski/marklogic-multi-model-search/README.md

 `./gradlew loadArticles`
 `./gradlew harmonizeArticles`

-The loading of the data will utilize MLCP to load an aggregage file of XML that can be retirived form the pubmed samples found here <https://www.nlm.nih.gov/databases/download/pubmed_medline.html>.
+The loading of the data will utilize MLCP to load an aggregate file of XML that can be retrieved form the PubMed samples found here <https://www.nlm.nih.gov/databases/download/pubmed_medline.html>.
 Download an aggregate file, for this these queries `pubmed20n0004.xml` is used.
 Place gzip files in `data/articles` to be picked up by MLCP.

 ## Template Driven Extraction (TDE)

 A TDE is used to extract values from the Article content to form two additional triples each.
-The Article ID to the Document URI and the Article ID to the MeSH Subject Heading present in the categroizaiton of the Article.
+The Article ID to the Document URI and the Article ID to the MeSH Subject Heading present in the categorization of the Article.
 This will attach the article content to the ontological graph.
 See `src/main/ml-schemas/tde/pubmed.tdex` for the extraction rules.

 ## Creating a Multi-Model Query